We explain the difference between the different methods of outbound dialling, and help you choose the correct dialling mode for your business.

 However if you’re dialling large lists of consumer data with large numbers of users, you can significantly increase your productivity by using predictive dialling over power dialling – especially on campaigns where your contacts are hard to reach.

 So if you are looking for an outbound dialling solution – QContact can help.
-We provide manual, preview, power and predictive dialling out-of-the-box – no additional license fees or paid options.
+We provide power, preview, progressive & predictive dialling out-of-the-box – no additional license fees or paid options.